ecological

 adjective : pertaining to the relationships between organisms, and between organisms and their environments.

-Ecological often connotes harmony, implying beautiful networks of frequently mutualistic relationships.
+Ecological frequently connotes harmony, implying beautiful networks of frequently mutualistic relationships.
 Ecologically friendly.
 Ecological design.
 Ecological literacy.
 Ecological knowledge.
+Traditional ecological knowledge.
 An ecological civilization.
-For systems enthusiasts, type one Complex Adapted Systems (CAS 1).
-This is the meaning I intend.
-However, historically the word included mighty discord, especially in relationships between humans.
-I find this contradictory etymology worth visiting for participating in those implied networks today: it can turn "ecological" into a reminder.
+For systems thinking enthusiasts, type one Complex Adaptive Systems (CAS 1), in particular.
+I tend to use it in this popular sense.
+However, the word historically included mighty strife, especially between humans.
+I find its contradictory etymology worth visiting, for using the word and participating in those implied networks today.
+Knowledge about the root and coinage can reinforce the meaning and turn "ecological" into a reminder.

 Greek’s oikonomia became Latin’s oeconomia and, by the 1530s, English’s economy, all meaning “household management.”
 Economy as the management of a nation emerged in the 1650s.
-Ernst Haeckel drew from economy when he coined and promoted ecology, oecologie, in the 19th century.
-He called for studying “the place each organism takes in the household of nature, in the economy of all nature” (Haeckel, quoted in Egerton 2013).
+German biologist Ernst Haeckel drew from home and economy when he coined and promoted ecology, oecologie, in the 19th century.
+He called for studying “the place each organism takes in the household of nature, in the economy of all nature” (Haeckel 1866, quoted in Egerton 2013).

-Haeckel’s word “ecological,” with all its etymology, might serve as a reminder of work needed to make harmony in this cosmic abode.
-Slavers and supremacists inflicted and inflict vast ecological and economic damage which, unlike the victims’ genetic inheritances, often hamper communities’ thriving to this day.
+Haeckel’s word “ecological,” with all its heavy etymology, might serve as a reminder of the work needed to make harmony in this cosmic abode.
+Settlers and colonizers might especially remember their responsibilities during discussions about “traditional ecological knowledge,” a phrase that refers to the ways of knowing and being of indigenous peoples.
+Slavers and supremacists inflicted and inflict vast ecological and economic damage which (unlike the victims’ genetic inheritances) often hampers communities’ thriving to this day.
 Present remedies include versions of truth and reconciliation councils, and reparations.
-The Earth Charter, the United Nations Sustainable Development Goals, and the United Nations Declarations on Universal Human Rights and Indigenous Peoples' Rights are great guiding documents with which to begin.
-This work contributes to an ecological civilization—either in the present, popular sense of those words (including about CAS 1: systems predominately comprised of mutualistic relationships) or one made more graceful through careful and caring paradigms.
+The Earth Charter, the United Nations Sustainable Development Goals, and the United Nations Declarations on Universal Human Rights and Indigenous Peoples' Rights provide guiding foundations.
+This all contributes to an ecological civilization in the present, typical sense of those words.

 References